apache/cayenne-website/README.md

 #### Publishing news

 To publish news simply add new file at `src/main/site/content/news/` folder.
-You can use following template:
+You can use the following template:

 `some-good-news.md`